liability in ohio car accidents

 For example, if you were in a car collision, the next few weeks you keep waking up with neck stiffness or back pain, you would want to write that down.
 The reason is 3/4 months down the road or even years, you might not remember that you couldn’t sleep on x day because of pain that resulted from the accident.

-A journal serves more as a memory booster because you can reference back to the days after the accident while you were treating.
+A journal serves more as a memory booster because you can reference back to the days after the accident while you were being treated.
 It also helps because the other side cannot discredit some of your injuries because you have it documented.

 Speak to an Attorney Today

 Aaron Bensinger is an experienced attorney who gives top-quality, personalized representation to victims of car accidents in northwest Ohio.
-Bensinger Law knows that the best result in a personal injury case is the result that specifically suits you, so we tailor our advocacy to your unique needs.
+Bensinger Legal Services knows that the best result in a personal injury case is the result that specifically suits you, so we tailor our advocacy to your unique needs.
+We understand how to determine liability in Ohio car accidents and fight for fair settlements and verdicts.

 You can call (419) 455-1410 or contact us online for a free case review.
 We have the experience and give you the personal attention you need.